Mastering Marathon Pacing: Elite Strategies, Real‑World Race Lessons, and How to Train Smarter

 Practical application: Self-coaching with adaptive tools

-1. Identify your zones – Start by doing a recent 5 km time trial.
-Use a simple formula: Zone 2 pace is roughly 85 % of your 5 km average speed.
-For a runner who averages 5 min km, Zone 2 would be about 5 min 45 s km (or 9 min 20 s mile).
+1. Identify your zones, Run a recent 5 km race or time trial to get a baseline.
+A useful approximation: Zone 2 pace sits at about 85 % of your 5 km pace.
+If you run 5 min/km for 5 km, your Zone 2 pace would land around 5 min 45 s/km (or about 9 min 20 s per mile).

 Subtle nod to personalised pacing features